MrEnder0/Grid9/README.md

 ### High priority

 - Overhaul self build scripts to optionally put examples and documentation into their respective folders.
-- Add example folder constant that can be used in cli for easy paths.
 - Allow and conditions in if and while statements.

 ### Low priority